rcnunes/ZOINHOZX/README.md

 # INSTALLING:

-You should install "PASMO Z80 ASSEMBLER" by (C) 2004-2022 Julian Albo, or any other Z80 Assembler you wish to use.
+You should install "PASMO Z80 ASSEMBLER" by (C) 2004-2022 Julian Albo (https://pasmo.speccy.org/), or any other Z80 Assembler you wish to use.

 If you want to edit raw graphical assets, I suggest you should install the whole suite of applications from Claus Jahn, or at least the application "ZX-PaintBrush".

 If you want to edit tape format files (.TAP), you will also need to install "ZX-PaintBrush", "ZX-Edit" and "ZX-BlockEdit" from Claus Jahn too.

+NB: Unfortunately, it seems Claus Jahn has stopped maintaining his suite of tools and its host web page.
+You will have to look for copies of it in Sinclair ZX Spectrum related web repositories.

 # DEPLOYMENT: